sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/pipeline.rst

 #.
 In the **dialog box**, specify the **parameters** you wish to utilize.

-   For instance, if you want to filter cities such as 'Bangalore' and 'Pune', define a parameter named city and set its values accordingly.
+   For instance, if you want to filter cities such as 'Bangalore' and 'Pune', define a parameter named city and set its values, as shown below.

    .. figure:: ../../../_assets/user-guide/variables/pipeline/dialog-box-pyspark.png
       :alt: variables_userguide